angular/angular/src/lib/list/list.md

 ```

 ### Multi-line lists
-For lists that require multiple lines per item, annotate each line with an `md-line` attribute.
+For lists that require multiple lines per item, annotate each line with an `mdLine` attribute.
 Whichever heading tag is appropriate for your DOM hierarchy should be used (not necessarily `<h3>`
 as shown in the example).